adriancooney/chromecoms/README.md

 # ChromeComs
 ### Making messaging between content and background scripts manageable.
-ChromeComs is a small framework of two files that makes messaging between content scripts and background scripts manageable.
+ChromeComs is a small framework of two files that makes messaging between content scripts and background scripts manageable in Chrome Extensions.

 ## Getting started
 To get started with ChromeComs, added chromecoms to your extensions and include them in the `manifest.json` in their respective locations.